 Implementation of these minimum standards is mandatory for all expeditionary structures that meet the occupancy criteria for inhabited buildings.
 Many expeditionary structures are in forward operating locations where there is a conventional and/or terrorist threat more severe than those addressed in these standards.
 In those situations, more detailed planning and additional measures are needed for providing protection.
-Refer to GTA 90-01-011.
+Refer to the GTA 90-01-011, Joint Forward Operations Base (JFOB) Survivability and Protective Construction Handbook.